WQBS (AM)

-WQBS (870 AM), branded on-air as WQBS 870 AM, is a radio station broadcasting a Talk/Personality format.
+WQBS (870 kHz), branded on-air as QBS 870 AM, is an AM radio station broadcasting a Talk/Personality/Salsa format.
 Licensed to San Juan, Puerto Rico, it serves the Puerto Rico area.
 The station is currently owned by Aerco Broadcasting Corporation.

-WQBS is the flagship station of the Camarero Radio Network, dedicated to horse racing.

-WQBS's audio signal was broadcast on WSJU-TV channel 31.4 in San Juan. branded as WQBS TV.
+WQBS's audio signal was broadcast on WSJU-TV channel 31.4 in San Juan, branded as WQBS TV.
 WQBS TV is the first over-the-air television channel that broadcasts programming from a radio station.
 WQBS Radio & WQBS TV broadcasts from studios in the IBC-AERCO Building in Rio Piedras.
 The channel ceased operations on September 5, 2018.

+On June 20, 2024, Aerco Broadcasting Corporation announced a sale of WQBS to SMD Media Group, a new conglomerate that unite three radio networks converting into a multimedia content hub across the globe.